macagua/my_conferences/README.md

 My conferences
 --------------

-My conferences, is a Odoo 13 module that let you manage:
+My conferences, is an Odoo 13 module to ease the management of conferences, you can manage registration of guests as well as resources.

+This Odoo module let you manage:

 - manage conferences.